 The Primary subnet IP parameters can be automatically obtained by DHCP (Dynamic Host Configuration Protocol) or statically configured by entering the IP parameters.
 DHCP is not recommended for operational use, since it is possible to receive different IP addresses from DHCP over time.
-Alternate Subnets must be statically configured.
+The Alternate subnet must be statically configured.
 See Alternate IP Subnets in APPENDIX C for more information.